Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Standard and non-standard cosmic evolution in the RDE

-For the top left panel corresponding to $\mathcal{C}=-0.1$ $s^2$, we find that there are no numerical solutions that simultaneously satisfies the numerical stability and BBN observation data.
-Moreover, even if the $\mathcal{C}$ value is within $-0.1\, s^2 < \mathcal{C} < 0$, no solution exist that satisfies the BBN observation data.
-Considering these results and the changes in the solutions according to their $\mathcal{C}$ dependence, these facts strongly imply that the free parameter $\mathcal{C}$ of the eSM can not be negative if we demand consistency with the BBN observation data.
+For the top left panel corresponding to $\mathcal{C}=-0.1$ $\rm s^2$, we find that both stable solutions for positive and negative $\Delta y'$ significantly deviate from the standard cosmological evolution.
+Such deviations also lead to a significant change in the freeze-out time of thermonuclear reactions in BBN, resulting in inconsistencies between the predicted primordial abundances and observations.
+Therefore, there are no numerical solutions that simultaneously satisfy the numerical stability and BBN observation data.
+Moreover, even if the $\mathcal{C}$ value is within $-0.1\, {\rm s^2} < \mathcal{C} < 0$, no solution exists that satisfies the BBN observation data.
+Considering these results and the changes in the solutions according to their $\mathcal{C}$ dependence, we found that the free parameter $\mathcal{C}$ of the eSM can not be negative if we demand consistency with the BBN observation data.

-As the value of $\mathcal{C}$ changes from 0.01 $s^2$ to 0.1 $s^2$, we can see in Fig.\,\ref{figNSEC:Numerical_Solutions_phase_space} that the stable solution region (orange region) of $\Delta y'<0$ gradually increases.
-However, once again, it should be noted that these kinds of solutions represent a stationary universe in which the scale factor does not change after a certain point in the RDE (see the red areas in the right panels of Fig.\,\ref{figNSEC:Numerical_Solutions}).
+As the value of $\mathcal{C}$ changes from 0.01 ${\rm s^2}$ to 0.1 ${\rm s^2}$, we can see in Fig.\,\ref{figNSEC:Numerical_Solutions_phase_space} that the stable solution region (orange region) of $\Delta y'<0$ gradually increases.
+However, once again, it should be noted that these kinds of solutions represent a stationary universe in which the scale factor does not change after a certain point in the RDE, which fails to explain observed primordial abundances. (see the orange areas in the right panels of Fig.\,\ref{figNSEC:Numerical_Solutions}).
 Consequently, only numerical solutions with $\Delta y' > 0$ oscillating along the diagonal (i.e., standard cosmic evolution, black solid line) in the $\mathcal{C} > 0$ panels are likely to fit the BBN observations.
-The blue dotted line ($\Delta y'|^{\,+}_{max}$) and red dashed line ($\Delta y'|^{\,+}_{min}$) representing the oscillating numerical solutions on the black solid lines are shown in Fig.\,\ref{figNSEC:Numerical_Solutions_phase_space}.
+The green solid line ($\Delta y'|^{\,+}_{max}$) and magenta dot-dashed line ($\Delta y'|^{\,+}_{min}$) representing the oscillating numerical solutions on the black solid lines are shown in Fig.\,\ref{figNSEC:Numerical_Solutions_phase_space}.
 In addition, the small figures are inserted into the positive $\mathcal{C}$ panels to show the actual oscillations of the solutions that are not easily visible on the log scale.
-We also observe that these oscillating solutions always exist when $\mathcal{C}$ is positive and less than $10^7$ $s^2$.
+We also observe that these oscillating solutions always exist when $\mathcal{C}$ is positive and less than $10^7$ ${\rm s^2}$.